HUMSI — Human Security Initiative

 Mar 30, 2026Columbus, OH

-A Toledo resident is among several lead plaintiffs in a class-action lawsuit accusing federal immigration authorities of making warrantless arrests.
-The lawsuit challenges unlawful detention practices as ICE enforcement activities increase throughout Ohio.
+A Toledo resident is one of several lead plaintiffs in a class-action lawsuit accusing federal immigration authorities of making warrantless arrests.
+The lawsuit comes as ICE enforcement increases in Ohio.

 ICE detains man without warrant after charges dropped in New Jersey